perlwasm/talk-perlcic-2020/index.md

 ---

-<canvas id="sunset" class="dos"></canvas>
+<a href="https://plicease.github.io/hexed/" target="_hexed">HEXED.EXE running in a dos box!</a>

 Note:
-In high school I wrote this graphica adventure game for DOS.
-It is a set in a post-apocalyptic world where the sun isn't visible through the thick radioactive haze, so I naturally called it The Last Sunset.

-1. First we have to check under the bed with the eye icon to get our shoes
-2. Then we can leave the bunker.
-3. The game only lets you proceed at this point if you put your shoes on, and it doesn't let you get into the bunker again, because as a teenage game designer I was a jerk.
+!
+Remember, to get out of full screen mode

+In the 90s I wrote this hex editor for DOS.
+I thought I was being pretty clever by calling it hexed.
+Turns out that everyone else also called their HEX editor the same thing.

+1. Open HEXED.EXE
+2. Press F6 to get secondary view
+3. etc..

 Anyway, you get the idea here.
-On modern hardware this game only works in an enulator like Dos Box.
-And somebody has ported Dos Box to WebAssembly and caled is js-dos.
+On modern hardware, this utility only works in an emulator like Dos Box.
+And somebody has happily ported Dos Box to WebAssembly and called is JS-DOS.
 Appropriately enough the version is 6.22!
+Dos Box is mostly useful for playing old games of course.
+And originally I was going to show you one of my old video games that I also write in the 90s.
+But it was a little unimpressive after of these years.

-Much better and more resource intensive games can be run in the bowser this way though.
-I've seen one demo of a WebAssembly version of Doom 3 running in the browser, and sure that game is almost 10 years old by now, but the 3d and sound was pretty sophisticated at the time.
+But much better and more resource intensive games can be run in the bowser this same WebAssembly.
+I've seen one demo of a WebAssembly version of Doom 3 running in the browser, and sure that game is almost 10 years old by now, but the 3d and sound was pretty sophisticated for a browser tab!

 ---